ivanilsonjunior/pythonLogParser/README.md

 Another Log Parser for Contiki-NG Experiments.
 **Based on [examples/benchmarks/result-visualization](https://github.com/contiki-ng/contiki-ng/tree/develop/examples/benchmarks/result-visualization)**, the program uses the same node.c

 ## What it does:

-- Controls the Cooja's Experiments
+- Controls Cooja's experiments.
-- Runs Cooja on non-GUI mode
+- Runs Cooja in non-GUI mode.
-- Keeps the generated data
+- Retains the generated data.
-- Supports bulk runs (various runs with a newly generated random seed)
+- Supports bulk runs (multiple runs with a newly generated random seed).
-- Uses the based example node.c as a mote. (node.c create)
+- Utilises the base example node.c as a mote (node.c create).
-- Needs authentication for some tasks (admin:letmein)
+- Requires authentication for specific tasks (admin:letmein).
-- After the run, the log is parsed to an ORM
+- After the run, the log is parsed into an ORM.
-- Metrics and network behaviour could be extracted from ORM
+- More than 40 metrics and network behaviour can be extracted from the ORM.

 ## Live Demonstration
 You can access a live demo: [http://coimbra.ifrn.edu.br/nalpios/](http://coimbra.ifrn.edu.br/nalpios/) or